 Still relatively scarce in New Zealand, electric vehicle sales are slowly increasing and more charging stations are appearing up and down the country (good news for the 16% in our survey who said they wanted to see more charging stations).
 In May 2016 the government also introduced the Electric Vehicle Programme which aims to increase the uptake of electric vehicles with a target of 64,000 on our roads by 2021.

 If you would like to know more about electric vehicles in New Zealand, please visit transport.govt.nz.

 Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
 The outcomes reported are the results from customers who have refuelled their motor vehicle at a service station in the last month – in this case, 2,305 New Zealanders.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-New Car Brands - January 19th
+Consumer News - January 19th

 A fuel-efficient car is far more likely to drive women’s vehicle selection, compared with their male counterparts, Canstar Blue research reveals.– Read more